Caring for your collar is easy peasy!

 Polyester dog collars

-Polyester is a synthetic fiber often mixed with cotton in clothing.
+Polyester is a synthetic fiber.
+Found as straight polyester or often mixed with cotton in clothing.
 It’s highly durable, water-resistant, and stain-resistant—aka perfect for dogs who live for mud, water, and chaos.
 Polyester absorbs less than 1/% of moisture which makes it quick drying!

 Best for: active, messy, adventure-loving dogs